theshreyanshpanchal/atlas/README.md

 ```
 ## Documentation and Usage Instructions

+#### You can access the built-in documentation module by navigating to `/atlas/docs` after setting up Atlas.

-See the  [Documentation](DOCUMENTATION.md) for detailed usage instructions.
+Alternatively, Check out the [Documentation](DOCUMENTATION.md) for detailed usage instructions.

 ## Credits